Comfort Promotion: Guided Imagery - CE/NCPD

 - Maintain a comfortable room temperature (a sheet or light blanket prevents chilling).

-- Assist the patient to a comfortable position for the technique, such as the semi-Fowler or Sims position.
+- Help the patient into a comfortable position for the technique, such as the semi-Fowler or Sims position.

 PROCEDURE

-- Examine the site of the patient’s pain or discomfort.
+- Check the site of the patient’s pain or discomfort.

-- Palpation (change in temperature, area of altered sensation, painful area, areas that trigger pain, areas that reduce pain)
+- Feel for a change in temperature, altered sensation, painful area, areas that trigger pain, and areas that reduce pain.

-- Range of motion of involved joints (if applicable)
+- Check the range of motion of involved joints (if applicable).

 - Direct the patient through a guided imagery exercise.

-- Instruct the patient to imagine that inhaled air is a ball of healing energy.
+- Teach the patient to imagine that inhaled air is a ball of healing energy.

 Rationale: Development of specific images helps remove the perception of pain.

-- Instruct the patient to imagine inhaled air traveling to the area of pain.
+- Teach the patient to imagine inhaled air traveling to the area of pain.

 Rationale: The patient’s ability to concentrate decreases the perception of pain.